mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/getregisteredcontentscripts/index.md

 Returns all the content scripts registered with {{WebExtAPIRef("scripting.registerContentScripts()")}} or a subset of the registered scripts when using a filter.

-> **Note:** This method is available in Manifest V3 or higher.
-It's also available in Manifest V2 from Firefox version 102.
+> **Note:** This method is available in Manifest V3 or higher in Chrome and Firefox 101.
+In Firefox 102+, this method is also available in Manifest V2.

 To use this API you must have the `"scripting"` [permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) and permission for the page's URL, either explicitly as a [host permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) or using the [activeTab permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#activetab_permission).